 - dash of himalayan salt

-- 1/4 -1/3 cup shaved cacao butter or unsweetened shredded coconut, for rolling
+- ¼ – ⅓ cup shaved cacao butter or unsweetened shredded coconut

-Start by placing the raw cacao butter in a small saucepan and heat on the lowest setting.
+Melt cacao: Place the raw cacao butter in a small saucepan and heat on the lowest setting.
 Keep an eye on it while you start putting the rest of the truffles together, swish it around every once in a while.
-At this low temperature it won’t burn and should melt completely within five minutes or so.
+At this low temperature it won’t burn and should melt completely within 5 minutes or so.
 Once melted, turn off heat and set aside until ready to use.
 Alternatively, melt in the microwave using 30 second intervals, stirring after each until melted.

-Store in an air tight container on the counter for up to one week, refrigerator for up to three weeks or so, or freeze for much longer storage.
+Store: Store in an airtight container on the counter for up to one week, refrigerator for up to three weeks or so, or freeze for much longer storage.

 If you like you can use ¾ cup cashews and ½ cup shredded coconut.